Company News

 According to chief executive Mike Scholey, Globeleq has signed funding pacts with the African Development Bank (AfDB), the Eastern and Southern African Trade and Development Bank, and Finnfund to finance the multi-billion-shilling project.

-Construction of the plant, which will be built at the Menengai Crater geothermal fields in Nakuru, is scheduled start this year and be finalised by September 2025.
+Construction of the plant, which will be built at the Menengai Crater geothermal fields in Nakuru, is scheduled to start this year and be finalised by September 2025.

 “As an active participant in the Kenyan energy sector for many years, the Menengai geothermal project is our first geothermal project,” Mr Scholey said.

-“It fully aligns with our focus on quality investments which utilize renewable energy sources to create clean, reliable and cost-effective energy for the country.”
+“It fully aligns with our focus on quality investments which utilize renewable energy sources to create clean, reliable, and cost-effective energy for the country.”

 Renewable energy